A Foodcentric Life

 Place the ribs directly on the grates, bone side down, and smoke for 3 hours.
 Use this time to prep for the next phase: tear sheets of heavy-duty foil slightly longer than each rack of ribs.

 Chef's tip: Foil vs Pink paper.
-For 3-2-1 ribs I use foil because it traps steam and speeds up the tenderizing process—perfect for baby back ribs.
-Pink butcher paper is a great alternative if you prefer a firmer texture and more bark.
-Just know it breathes more than foil, so the ribs won’t be quite as fall-apart soft and may take slightly longer to cook.
+For 3-2-1 ribs, I use foil because it traps steam and speeds up tenderizing-perfect for baby back ribs and that fall-apart texture.
+Pink butcher paper is a great option if you prefer a firmer bite and more bark.
+Just know it breathes more than foil, so ribs won't be quite as soft and may need a little longer to finish.

 Phase 2: Wrap (2 Hours)